tirthvyas95/Ecommerce_Sales_Report_Microsoft_Fabric/README.md

 4. Set up PostgreSQL
 5. Make a Power BI Desktop report in Import Mode
 6. Make a Power BI Desktop report in DirectQuery
-7. Set up a Microsoft Fabric Workspace
-8. Install On-Premises Data Gateway and Set connect to Microsoft Fabric Platform
+7. Install On-Premises Data Gateway and Set connect to Microsoft Fabric Platform
-9. Publish the Reports
-10. Security Tips
 ## Select a Dataset
 For this project we need a dataset that resembles a real world transactional database which Ecommerce apps use to manage their orders, customers and products.
 We have selected this [Dataset](https://www.kaggle.com/datasets/rohiteng/amazon-sales-dataset) from [Kaggle](https://www.kaggle.com/).
 Kaggle is a popular online platform and community for data science and machine learning, owned by Google, that hosts competitions, provides datasets, and fosters collaboration, allowing users to learn, practice, build skills, and solve real-world problems.
 Where, a certain [contributer](https://www.kaggle.com/rohiteng) has synthetically designed a database that looks and feels like a genuine database with records that resemble real-world users ordering certain products.
 For our porposes where we want to demonstrate how data from on-premises computers/servers/backends which power Ecommerce websites moves to Microsoft Fabric Platfrom, this dataset should suffice.
 Here the head of this dataset but before we use it in our case study we need to do some transformations with it: